 Sometimes, your heating and cooling system might require that C-wire.
 And here’s why.

 8 Common Nest Thermostat Issues

-- Short battery life.
+- Bad battery life.

-- Thermostat motion sensing is disabled.
+- Thermostat motion sensing won’t operate.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

-Our Pros Can Resolve Nest Thermostat Problems
+Our Specialists Can Resolve Nest Thermostat Problems

 If you’ve tried Nest thermostat troubleshooting without help but can’t fix the problem, a smart thermostat pro like one from Comfort Zone, LLC can provide support.
 We can pinpoint the malfunction and add a C-wire, if necessary.

 Smart thermostats including the Nest are created to make your life simpler, with automatic energy-efficient programming and the ability to check temperatures while you’re away from home.
 It’s a frustrating experience when yours won’t work correctly, but our heating and cooling pros at Comfort Zone, LLC can resolve the trouble in no time.